eugenevdm/mobi-cleanse/readme.md

 The application let's you upload a CSV file containing IDs and mobile phone numbers, or access the API directly so that you can sanitise individual numbers.

+If you upload a file, you have the option of downloading the corrected numbers.

 ## Using Mobi Cleanse

 There are three ways to use Mobi Cleanse: